Indian hotel chain OYO to raise $1 billion from Softbank, others

-NEW DELHI (Reuters) - Hotel chain OYO Hotels said on Tuesday it would raise $1 billion from existing investors, including Japan’s Softbank Group, to grow its business in India and China, and expand into new international markets.
+NEW DELHI (Reuters) - Hotel chain OYO Hotels said on Tuesday it would raise $1 billion from existing investors, including Japan’s Softbank Group (9984.T), to grow its business in India and China, and expand into new international markets.

 In the latest funding round, which could value OYO at about $5 billion, it has already raised $800 million from investors led by Softbank’s Vision Fund, the world’s biggest private tech investor, and Lightspeed Venture Partners, Sequoia Capital and Greenoaks Capital.